dlktdr/HeadTracker/README.md

 # HeadTracker
-Re-work of Dennis Frie's  work for use with a BNO055 Sensor
+Re-work of Dennis Frie & Mark Mansur headtracker code for use with a BNO055 Sensor

 I've modified the code for the head tracker and wrote a new GUI for it.
 Based on the BNO055 sensor.
 This sensor self calibrates once powered up.
 No need to calibrate connected to the PC.